ErikPelli/PiSquared/README.md

 go build -ldflags "-s -w"
 ```
 An executable file will be built and the settings are in the .env file.

+## Thanks
+- [SpaGO](https://github.com/nlpodyssey/spago), the ML/NPL library that processes the user answer
+- [Gophercon SpaGO examples](https://github.com/matteo-grella/gophercon-eu-2021), that provides some useful examples to use SpaGO
+- [Telebot](https://github.com/tucnak/telebot), a bot framework that this project use to connect with Telegram
+- [Gorm](https://github.com/go-gorm/gorm), an ORM that abstracts SQL queries using Go data types